 If a student doesn’t live near one of the state colleges, another option is an online program.
 There are around 30 colleges which offer the online MSW.
 The University of Missouri offers a part-time online program which takes about three years to complete.
 Fieldwork is performed in the student’s hometown, but it is overseen by the college.
 But outside of that program, the state's post-secondary schools have been slow to adopt online social work education.
 The CSWE doesn't even accredit the part-time program at Missouri yet.
 For a list of fully accredited online programs across the country, use the CSWE database.

 Career Opportunities for Social Workers in Missouri

 Social workers work in both the public and private sector.
 According to the Bureau of Labor Statistics (BLS), the government is the largest employer when you include the federal, state, and local levels.
-In 2011, the Veteran’s Administration had 9,000 social workers employed throughout the United States and hired another 1,600 in 2013.
+As of 2023, the Veteran’s Administration employs 17,300 social workers with Master’s degrees across the United States.
 The Social Security Administration employed more than 26,000 according to a report from the NASW Center for Workforce Studies.
 Prisons are another large employer of social workers.

 In the private sector, community mental health centers employ LCSWs to provide psychotherapy for mental health and substance abuse issues.
 Corporations are beginning to use social workers to increase relationships between employees.
 Social workers are need in the schools and in private organizations which work with children, senior citizens, or vulnerable adults.
 The NASW routinely lists international positions for licensed social workers.